dotherightthing/traktor-live-v1/README.md

 ### 7. Launch Script

 BetterTouchTool (BTT) is a macOS app originally designed for customising the [Mac Touch Bar](https://support.apple.com/en-gb/guide/mac-help/mchlbfd5b039/10.15/mac/10.15) which appears on some Mac laptops.

+Alternatively BTT can be configured to launch actions from MIDI messages.

 BTT also provides controls over application launching and manipulation.